NodyHub/k8s-basic-ws/01_getting-started/07-link-secret/README.md

-# Link Secret in ENV
+# Inject Secrets into ENV

 All necessary information about the usage of Secrets can be found in the official documentation: [Distribute Credentials Securely Using Secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/), there are multiple ways to interact with Secrets.